 If your permanent impairment rate is 15% or greater, you should make a common law claim within three years.

 There are some exceptions that may extend these durations.
-You can reach our common law lawyers to know your eligibility.
+You can reach our common law lawyers to learn about your eligibility.

 Frequently asked questions